zlrkw11/zl-space/notes/fetch/custom_hook.md

 accept props like url to make sure it conditionally directs to the link and add it to the dependency list

 ### Destructuring will not be order-inflenced if object format is used

+## Error while updating (switching between routes)

+console will give error when there is switching between Home.jsx and NewBlog.jsx pages as the useState hook is trying to update the home component but the page has been changed.